Okay, tighten your belts, get something to drink while you read it, this set is LONG.

 We do not know, however, when the diary was actually made into a Horcrux.
 That may have happened years later.

 Slughorn’s rather incoherent explanation of Horcruxes strongly suggests that the Horcrux needs to be created at the same time that the murder that it is created from takes place, but this timing has no relationship to the age or character of the artifact used to store the resulting soul fragment.
 Nor that the artifact used cannot already be magical in its own right.
-Indeed, with the exceptions of Harry and Nagini, all of the artifacts that Tom created his Horcruxes from already were magical in their own right (as in fact, so was Harry if you want to be exact).
+Indeed, with the exceptions of Harry and Nagini, all of the artifacts that Tom created his Horcruxes from already were magical in their own right (as in fact, so was Harry if you want to be accurate).
 The ripping of the soul and the removal of the fragment to its external housing really does not appear to be two widely separate actions.
 I now concede that both actions must be performed as a process.
 And Rowling, having finished with the series, is unlikely to backtrack in order to clarify.
 My own reading is that “the spell” that Slughorn speaks of almost certainly enables both functions.
 And I am also as convinced as I ever have been that the traditional spell to create a Horcrux is not Avada Kedavra.
 Nor is it unblockable.
 There is also reason to suspect that a wizard of some of Tom’s more *unusual* abilities, may not need a specific spell to create a Horcrux.
 He clearly finds it inordinately easy to project, or to shed bits of his soul.

 From what Rowling has told us inside canon, it would appear to be faulty reasoning to assume that one may create a Horcrux from a soul fragment which has been torn loose in the course of a murder committed at some time in the past.
 Committing any variety of murder may damage your soul, but it does not necessarily tear pieces off.
 And so long as the fragments remain together inside the body the breech may eventually heal, (if one feels sufficient remorse for the act) since the soul is *supposed* to remain intact.